 If you want a stronger building material, you can add sand or gravel, and that makes concrete.

 Architects in the Roman Empire used cement and concrete as a main building material beginning in the reign of Nero, about 60 AD, to build palaces like Nero's Golden House, temples like the Pantheon, and shopping malls like Trajan's Market.
 By using cement, builders could create huge domes and big open spaces with barrel vaults or groin vaults over them.

 Outside the Roman Empire, though, people did not use cement as a main building material.
 They went on using cement mainly as a mortar to stick stones or bricks together.

 After the fall of Rome, about 500 AD, people didn't build any big buildings in Europe or North Africa for several hundred years, and they stopped using cement or concrete except as mortar to hold bricks together.
 Even in West Asia, Late Roman or Byzantine churches like Hagia Sophia, and early mosques like the Dome of the Rock, used cement only as a mortar.
-In the Middle Ages, builders used cement mortar to build castles and cathedrals, but they didn't use cement as a main construction material.
+By the Middle Ages, people in Britain used coal fires to burn limestone to make cement.
+Medieval builders used cement mortar to build castles and cathedrals, but they didn't use cement as a main construction material.